6 Unhealthy Items You Should Know About

 This situation only worsens when several different family members use the same instruments without first disinfecting them.

-Because they come into direct contact with the skin of your feet and hands with each use, it’s no wonder they’re infested with various pathogens.
+Because they come into direct contact with the skin of your feet and hands with each use, it’s no wonder they’re homes to several different types of bacteria.

-That’s why you should sterilize them every time you use them, and ensure they’re thoroughly disinfected.
+That’s why you should sterilize them every time you use them, and ensure you thoroughly disinfect them too.

-In the case of pumice stones and nail files, these should be replaced at least once a month.
+In the case of pumice stones and nail files, you should replace these at least once a month.

 Visit this article: Fight nail fungus naturally